iJKTen/iJKTen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I'm a software engineer who is passionate about creating technology to elevate people and building community.
+I enjoy working with JavaScript on the client (ReactJS) and on the server (NodeJS).

+## Find men around the web 🌎

+- Learning in public at my [Blog](https://ijk.ghost.io)

+## Currently working on

 - I'm currently working on [Punions client](https://github.com/iJKTen/punions-client) which is a multi-player game in React.
 [Punions Server](https://github.com/iJKTen/punions-server) is the backend code is in NodeJS running on AWS lambdas accessiable via REST end points and web sockets.